noteed/nix-exps/README.md

 ```

 The first command is supposed be run rarely (e.g. once a week) to provide some
 caching.
-The second step is the important one, building the Docker image within
+The second step is the important one: it builds the final Docker image
-another image, then extracting it, and loading it.
+within another image, then extracting it, and loading it.

 As a convenience, a `run-web.sh` script is also provided: